Position: Stop Chasing the C-index when Evaluating Survival Analysis Models: Model-Metric Consistency

 \section{Model-Metric Consistency}

-This section reviews the current state of model development and evaluation in survival analysis and introduces a guiding principle called the "Ladder Hypothesis of Model–Metric Consistency" (see also Figure~\ref{fig:teaser}).
-In short, model validity and metric validity must "stand on the same rung of the assumption ladder".
-If the rungs differ, neither the model's reported performance nor the metric's estimate can be regarded as reliable.
+We introduce a guiding principle called the \emph{Ladder Hypothesis of Model-Metric Consistency}~\footnote{As an analogy, the distortion of the model-metric ladder can be compared to the emergence of a helical structure in physics: the ladder becomes "twisted" because introducing additional constraints (\eg dependent censoring or covariate-dependent mechanisms) renders a straight alignment between model and metric assumptions statistically unstable.} (see Figure~\ref{fig:ladder}).
+In short, a model and its evaluation metric must stand on the same rung of the assumption ladder: if they rely on different censoring assumptions, neither the reported performance nor the metric estimate can be considered reliable.

+In this section, we show that this principle is often overlooked.
+For example, models developed under an independent censoring assumption are often evaluated using metrics designed for random censoring.
+Even when these limitations are known, we speculate that authors may default to off-the-shelf metrics to maintain comparability with prior work, satisfy reviewer expectations, or because no widely accepted alternative exists (see also Alternative View 2 in Section \ref{sec:alternative_views}).

-\hypbox{Ladder Hypothesis of Model-Metric Consistency}{ A model can be considered trustworthy only when it is evaluated with metrics whose own validity rests on the same set of statistical assumptions that underpins the model.
+\hypbox{Ladder Hypothesis of Model-Metric Consistency}{ A model can be considered trustworthy only when it is evaluated with metrics whose own validity rests on the same or weaker set of statistical assumptions that also govern the model.
 Conversely, an evaluation metric is itself trustworthy only when any auxiliary models or estimators on which it relies satisfy those same assumptions. }

-In this section, we show that this principle is frequently overlooked.
-For example, models developed under an independent censoring assumption are often validated with metrics designed for random censoring.
-Such mismatches arise for several reasons: (1) authors may be unaware of a metric’s limitations and underlying assumptions, or (2) they may recognize those limitations but adhere to convention because there is no widely-accepted alternative.